saratkumar17mss040/Coding-challenges/README.md

 39.Write a javaScript program to convert a given matrix to an Object. - matrixToObject.js

-40.Write a javaScript program to assign NULL to the given Object values - objectToNull.js
+40.Write a javaScript program to assign NULL to the given Object values. - objectToNull.js

-41.Write a javaScript program to Add 10 to each element of the first Array in a given list - addTen.js
+41.Write a javaScript program to Add 10 to each element of the first Array in a given list. - addTen.js

-42.Write a javaScript program to extract all elements except the third element of the first Array in a given Object - exceptThirdElement.js
+42.Write a javaScript program to extract all elements except the third element of the first Array in a given Object. - exceptThirdElement.js

-43.Write a javaScript program to assign new names "a", "b" and "c" to the elements of a given Object.
+43.Write a javaScript program to assign new properties "a", "b" and "c" to the elements of a given Object. - newNames.js

+44.Write a javaScript program to access the element at 3rd column and 2nd row, only the 3rd row and only the 4th column of a given matrix. - retrieveElements.js

+45.Write a javaScript program to create two 2x3 matrix and add, subtract, multiply and divide the matrixes. -basicArrayMath.js

+46.Write a javaScript program to create a correlation matrix from a dataframe of same data type.